 - The citizen must keep a written record of all tree maintenance activities

 - Maintenance includes watering, fertilizing, and controlling weeds; the use of herbicides and pesticides is prohibited

 Once the duration of the Standard Form Agreement is complete, the tree will be inspected and accepted into the City inventory.
 At this time:

-- The tree will become the responsibility of the City, all future maintenance (watering, fertilizing, pruning) will be completed by the City
+- The tree will become the responsibility of the City, all future maintenance (watering, pruning, replacement) will be completed by the City

 - The citizen will no longer complete any form of maintenance on the tree

 - Should a situation arise where the trees are in conflict with repair of maintenance of public property, the City reserves the right to remove any plant material

 - Citizens will be responsible for obtaining and funding the cost of supplies including trees, mulch, stakes, and soil